Shi Jin: Background

-The only child of Squire Shi, headman of the Shi Family Village in Huayin County (in present-day Shaanxi province), Shi Jin is very passionate about martial arts since childhood that his father keeps looking for better instructors to train him.
-To look awesome, he even has nine dragons tattooed on his body, which earn him the nickname "Nine-Tattoo Dragon".
+Shi Jin is the first of the 108 Heroes to be introduced in the novel.
+The only child of Squire Shi, the headman of the Shi Family Village in Huayin County (in present-day Shaanxi), he is very passionate about martial arts since childhood.
+His father keeps looking for better instructors to train him.
+To enhance his appearance, he even has nine dragons tattooed on his body, earning himself the nickname "Nine Tattooed Dragons".